The Kings of Jerusalem

 The Mandaeans are often considered to be the same as, or related to, the Sabians of Harran, in Turkey.[5]
 The Sabians identified themselves deceptively to the Muslim authorities with the “Sabeans” of the Quran, to gain the protection of the Islamic state as “People of the Book.”
 In reality, the Sabians inherited the traditions of similar Jewish-Gnostic sects, and transmitted the traditions of Neoplatonism and Hermeticism to the Islamic world.
 They worshipped the planets, and were reputed to sacrifice a child, whose flesh was boiled and made into cakes, which were then eaten by a certain class of worshippers.[6]

 The influence of the Sabians exerted itself on a mystical group within the Ismaili sect of Shiah Islam known as the Brethren of Sincerity.
 According to the Jewish Encyclopedia, the Shia sect was founded by a Yemeni Jew named Abdallah ibn Saba who embraced Islam.
 It was an alleged member of the Brethren of Sincerity, Abdullah ibn Maymun, who several biographies claim to have been Jewish, who succeeded in capturing the leadership of the Ismaili movement in about 872 AD.[7]
 The Brethren of Sincerity significantly influenced the rise of Sufism, but most importantly, of the terrorist sect of the Assassins, led by Hasan-i Sabbah (c.
 1050 – 1124), also famously known as the “Old Man of the Mountain,” who according to Masonic legend, transmitted their occult learning to the Templars.
-Hasan is famously remembered to have supposedly said, as recalled by Nietzsche: “Nothing is true; everything is permitted.[8]
+In The Genealogy of Morality, Nietzsche wrote:

 Baghdad, with its Jewish population of approximately 40,000, was the focal point of the world-wide Jewish community of the Middle Ages.
 They were ruled by an “Exilarch,” referring to the leaders of the Jewish community who held an office traditionally assigned to a hereditary family tracing their lineage to King David through the Persian and Muslim Empires until the eleventh century AD.
 The Exilarch was depicted as Nasi, a Hebrew title meaning “prince” in Biblical Hebrew.[9]
 During the Second Temple period, the Nasi was the highest-ranking member and president of the Sanhedrin.
 Some had considerable power, similar to that of the Exilarch, especially the nesi’im of Israel, Syria, and Egypt.